zukunft/zukunft.com/docs/code_functions_all.md

     \-- get_style_code
         \-- html_base - create the HTML code for an input field
     \-- form_start
         \-- html_base - start a html form; the form name must be identical with the php script name
+    \-- form_simple
+        \-- html_base - start a html form; the form name must be identical with the php script name
     \-- form_field
         \-- html_base - create the HTML code for an input field including the label